-- 2. To index the repository, run apk update. - 3.
-To start the Docker daemon at boot, run rc-update add docker boot. - 4.
-To start the Docker daemon manually, run service docker start. - 5.
+- 2. To start the Docker daemon at boot, run rc-update add docker boot. - 3.
+To start the Docker daemon manually, run service docker start. - 4.
 Execute service docker status to ensure the status is running.

-For more details about installing Docker on Alpine, refer to https://wiki.alpinelinux.org/wiki/Docker#Installation.
+For more details about installing Docker on Alpine, refer to https://wiki.alpinelinux.org/wiki/ Docker#Installation.